Moreholidays February Umbrella Day

 Did you Know?
 Pony Express riders were the most famous early American “mailmen”.
 Their motto was ” Neither rain, nor snow, nor death of the night, can keep us from our duty”.
 This motto is believed to be taken in part from a motto dating back to ancient times.
 Among the most popular variation is “Through rain or snow, or sleet or hail, we’ll carry the mail.
 We will not fail”.

 Make it a point to catch your mail carrier on his or her route today.
 Give him or her a great big smile and a great big “TY”.
-If you happen to visit your local post office, give them a thank you, too.
+Of course, if you happen to visit your local post office, give them a thank you, too.

 What's That Name?